Agent Overview

 name: "Vercel OpenAI Assistant",

-description: "Assistant using Vercel AI SDK with OpenAI.",
+instructions: "Assistant using Vercel AI SDK with OpenAI.",

 llm: new VercelAIProvider(), // The provider